git-steven/git-steven.github.io/_posts/2026-03-29-autonomous-ai-pt1-hitl.md

 ## 🗝️ Key Takeaways

-**Many production AI systems are loop-shaped, but not closed-loop.** Human feedback, curation, and governance introduce delay, filtering, and control boundaries that prevent true autonomy.
+**Many production AI systems are loop-shaped, but not closed-loop.** Human feedback, curation, and governance introduce delay due to selecting/rejecting/cleaning, and control boundaries that prevent true autonomy.

-_This is Part 1 of a series._
+_This is **Part 1** of a series._

-In `Part 2`, we'll look at what happens when you start removing those human gates — **Autonomous AI Systems** — and the entirely different failure modes that emerge when the loop actually closes:
+In **Part 2**, we'll look at what happens when you start removing those human gates  and the entirely different failure modes that emerge when the loop actually closes.
 * Will it cause the AI uprising?
 * Will it make everybody's lives better?

-_...Find out in part 2._
+_...Find out in **Part 2** (coming soon with enhanced infographic diagrams!)_

 ---